 Customers Want Options—But Not Too Many

-It’s undoubtedly important to offer online shoppers options but forcing customers to make too many choices along the way tends to be a deterrent.
-For example, if your website is full of calls to action, links and product listings, customer motivation will quickly deplete as they navigate this taxing shopping journey.
-This is precisely why it’s so important for cloud-based e-commerce solutions to feature a user-friendly interface with clear-cut navigational controls and optimized product pages.
+It’s undoubtedly essential to offer online shoppers options but forcing customers to make too many choices along the way tends to be a deterrent.
+For example, if your website contains calls to action, links, and product listings, customer motivation will quickly deplete as they navigate this taxing shopping journey.
+This is precisely why it’s so crucial for cloud-based e-commerce solutions to feature a user-friendly interface with clear-cut navigational controls and optimized product pages.

-Research shows that customers value product choices, provided merchants make the differences between various products clear so it’s simple for site visitors to make an information-based decision.
+Research shows that customers value product choices, provided merchants make the differences between various products clear, so it’s simple for site visitors to create an information-based decision.
 However, customers only become confused when navigating your website and selecting products requires too many choices.
 The former strategy enhances motivation while the latter erodes it.

 Shoppers Seek Social Proof

-Social proof is a powerful motivator when it comes to making or breaking e-commerce purchases.
+Social proof is a powerful motivator for making or breaking e-commerce purchases.
 Providing social proof from other buyers can push a shopper over the edge of their purchasing decision, prompting them to take the plunge.
-Conversely, failing to provide social proof can leave a prospective customer feeling suspicious, underwhelmed or wary, meaning they’re more likely to need more time to mull over a purchasing decision.
-In the worst-case scenario, a lack of social proof can actually derail a sale, motivating customers to visit a competitor.
+Conversely, failing to provide social proof can leave a prospective customer feeling suspicious, underwhelmed, or wary, meaning they’re more likely to need more time to mull over a purchasing decision.
+In the worst-case scenario, a lack of social proof can derail a sale, motivating customers to visit a competitor.

 The numbers don’t lie: Over half (55 percent) of online shoppers say reviews from others “are an important factor that influences their ultimate decision to buy or not buy,” according to one survey of 1,000 online users.

 Displaying honest customer reviews is no longer optional.
-It’s now second nature for shoppers to seek out this social proof before buying.
+It’s now second nature for shoppers to seek social proof before buying.
 Too many low ratings and negative reviews serve as a red flag for people teetering on the edge of buying.
 On the flip side, an unbroken string of glowing reviews and perfect ratings may make people feel distrustful of their validity.
-The best strategy is to incentivize your buyers to leave their honest feedback—be it positive, negative or somewhere in the middle.
+The best strategy is to incentivize your buyers to leave their honest feedback, whether positive, negative, or somewhere in the middle.
 Follow up each purchase with a friendly email prompt soliciting a review.
 Make the process as painless as possible so people will partake.

 Use Promotions to Motivate Purchases

-The power of promotions resides in the fact they can provide that little extra push people need to commit to a purchase.
-As one HuffPost contributor cites, 57 percent of shoppers “are motivated to complete the first-time purchase when they are able to redeem a coupon.”
+The power of promotions resides in providing that little extra push people need to commit to a purchase.
+As one HuffPost contributor cites, 57 percent of shoppers “are motivated to complete the first-time purchase when they can redeem a coupon.”
 This is vital to keep in mind because first-time business is the gateway to future loyalty, also known as the only way to boost customer lifetime value.

-So, consider raising motivation levels by offering a coupon, limited time promotion, a freebie with a first-time purchase or free shipping.
-This gives shoppers a concrete reason to buy from you, in a timely manner.
-If they have a positive experience the first time around, they’re much more likely to return for future purchases and perhaps even tell their family and friends to visit your online store.
+So, consider raising motivation levels by offering a coupon, limited-time promotion, a freebie with a first-time purchase, or free shipping.
+This gives shoppers a concrete reason to buy from you promptly.
+In addition, if they have a positive experience the first time around, they’re much more likely to return for future purchases and perhaps even tell their family and friends to visit your online store.